-In 2021-2022 the total general fund revenues were approximately \$69.7 million dollars with expenditures of approximately \$70.9 million dollars.
-In 2020-2021 the total general fund revenues were approximately \$67.7 million dollars with expenditures approximately \$64.0 million dollars.
-General fund revenues increased from the 2020-2021 school year due to an increase in revenues from property taxes and federal grants.
-General fund expenditures increased from the 2020-2021 school year due to an increase in spending for instructional and supporting services with the increase in federal funding.
+In 2022-2023 the total general fund revenues were approximately \$79.9 million dollars with expenditures of approximately \$80.1 million dollars.
+In 2021-2022 the total general fund revenues were approximately \$69.7 million dollars with expenditures approximately \$70.9 million dollars.
+General fund revenues increased from the 2021-2022 school year due to an increase in revenues from state sources and federal grants.
+General fund expenditures increased from the 2021-2022 school year due to an increase in spending on instruction and supporting services with the increase in state and federal funding.
 The State Legislature also allocated additional funds to school districts to contribute more funds into the school employee pension plan to address the underfunded balance of the retirement fund which also increased expenses and revenues.

-The food service fund finished the fiscal year with an increase in fund balance of approximately \$594,000 largely due to the continued federal revenue reimbursements for all meals served to community students under the seamless summer option.
-Food service finished the year with a fund balance of approximately \$1,410,000.
+The food service fund finished the fiscal year with a decrease in fund balance of approximately \$657,000 largely due to the spend down plan approved by the Michigan Department of Education and the Seamless Summer Option (SSO) ending at the end of the previous year, which allowed for free meals to all community students.
+Food service finished the year with a fund balance of approximately \$752,000.

-The capital projects fund was established during current year with the issuance of the 2021 general obligation energy improvement bonds.
-The capital projects fund accounts for the costs of the energy conservation construction and capital improvement project, which kicked off during the current fiscal year.
+The capital projects fund was closed out during the current year as the District completed its spending of the general obligation energy improvement bonds that were issued during the previous year.

-The 2021 building and site fund was established during the current year with the issuance of the 2021 general obligation building and site bonds.
-The 2021 building and site fund accounts for the receipt of the bond issuance and the acquisition of capital assets or construction of major capital projects, which kicked off during the current fiscal year.
+The 2021 building and site - series I fund was established during the previous year with the issuance of the 2021 general obligation building and site bonds.
+The 2021 building and site - series I fund accounts for the receipt of the bond issuance and related investment earnings and the acquisition of capital assets or construction of major capital projects.